CrystalBoateng/reflexive-cogmod/README.txt

 CHANGE LOG
 --------------------
 Changed storage of learned data from Python lists in various locations, to a SQLite databse in learned_data.
-But kept known_corpus_tokenized.py as a Python list.
+But kept known_corpus_tokenized.py as a Python list (for now).
 See git commits for more detailed updates.